dmidlo/histdata.com-tools/docs/temporal-sidecar-operations.md

 extract, and import flags are all false.
 It still starts the packaged Temporal executable, starts workers, submits a workflow, waits for completion, validates the status snapshot and artifact references, and prints server/worker diagnostics if the job or sidecar shutdown fails.
+The explicit hermetic smoke is executed through `scripts/smoke_sidecar_install.py --hermetic-sidecar-smoke`.
+Bundled platform wheels also run `scripts/smoke_sidecar_install.py --default-routing-sidecar-smoke`, which starts the sidecar with non-default worker-fleet routing and submits without an explicit worker config.
+That gate fails if the installed package cannot resolve the running frontend, namespace, and task queues from persisted sidecar state.
 Stop exceptions, missing stop status, persistent `stopping` status, and known remaining sidecar PIDs are treated as smoke failures.
-This release gate is executed through `scripts/smoke_sidecar_install.py --hermetic-sidecar-smoke`, not as a default pytest test, so missing Temporal executables fail the explicit smoke command instead of appearing as skipped tests in the normal suite.
+These release gates are not default pytest tests, so missing Temporal executables fail the explicit smoke command instead of appearing as skipped tests in the normal suite.

 The external HistData.com smoke remains available as an operator gate through `scripts/smoke_sidecar_install.py --live-sidecar-smoke`.
 That command uses a